jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] Start an ops status / robustness / recovery list.

 ### Service start / restart
- - [ ] start-up script
+ - [X] start-up script?
+Replace "nohup node server.js", ^Z, "bg"  (pm2 below)
- - [ ] daemonization, better automatic restartability.
-Consider PM2
+ - [X] daemonization, better automatic restartability.
+Using PM2 [pm2.io](https://pm2.io).

 ### Service load
- - [ ] observe load and latency
+ - [ ] observe load and latency (Express or Node runtime obs?
+PM2 builtins?)
- - [ ] experiment with cache
+ - [X] experiment with cache.
+Implemented cache.

 ### Pixie Rendering Flaw Reporting and Handling
+Add more information in an ops page, maybe frame-in some specific logs.
  - [ ] What about rarely reporting stations?
 Should we refresh the active snapshot more often?
- - [ ] What about stations with an unchanging old report?
+ - [ ] What about stations with an unchanging old report? (time/date detection)
  - [ ] What about stations with no geodata?
 Is this something loggable in the uptime/debug page?
  - [ ] What about weather conditions with no mapped image layer ("light rain showers"): loggable other than console?

 ### Full METAR parse from raw METAR report.
+These items would enable running from a bulk METAR latest fetch.
  - [ ] Add a fromRawMetar section to debug output.
  - [ ] Reproduce the 'Decoded METAR" parsing logic for...
      - [ ] temperature